Cantaloupe, Honey Bun Hybrid

 Sowing Seed Indoors:

-- Direct sowing is recommended, but to get a head start you can start honeydew indoors 3-4 weeks before the last frost in individual biodegradable pots indoors.
+- Direct sowing is recommended, but to get a head start you can start melons indoors 3-4 weeks before the last frost in individual biodegradable pots indoors.
 Sow 2-3 seeds per pot.

 - Sow seeds ½ inches deep in seed-starting formula